-Making our communities better places in which to live is another core value put in action by American Legion Auxiliary members every day across the country.
-Whether hosting a standdown to bring vital health and support services to homeless veterans or coordinating a send-off or welcome-home event for a deployed military unit, Auxiliary members are continuously at work in their communities, demonstrating the compassion and heart we have for those who serve our country and give so much.
+Making our communities better places in which to live is something Auxiliary members strive for each and every day across this country.
+Whether it is hosting a stand down to bring vital health and support services to homeless veterans or coordinating a send-off or welcome-home event for a deployed military unit, Auxiliary members are continuously at work in their communities, demonstrating the compassion and heart we have for those who serve our country and give so much.
 Community Service projects focus on enhancing the quality of life for veterans and their families.

-In recent years, the Auxiliary has partnered with the Corporation for National and Community Service to make the Martin Luther King Jr. holiday—the third Monday in January—“a day on, not a day off” for service.
+In recent years, the Auxiliary has partnered with the Corporation for National and Community Service to make the Martin Luther King Jr. holiday – the third Monday in January – “a day on, not a day off” for service.
 Units and departments are encouraged to plan special projects that focus on veterans, military families, or children as part of this national day of service.
-Purpose Statement To strengthen our local communities with uniquely identified opportunities of service by providing volunteer leadership, encouraging the stewardship of its patriotic citizens, acknowledging our country’s military history, and supporting the families that have sacrificed for our freedom.

 Stand downs were started in 1988 by two Vietnam veterans.
 Named for a military term for a combat unit’s time to rest and recover while at war, today it is a grassroots effort to offer the same services to homeless veterans.
 According to the U.S. Department of Veterans Affairs, there are about 131,000 homeless veterans on the street on any given night.

 Stand downs typically include food, shelter, clothing, health screenings, benefits counseling, and job counseling and referral services.
 The philosophy of a stand down is to give homeless veterans a hand up, not a handout.
 Stand downs are organized by self-appointed community coalitions that take on the task of holding the event.
 Any group can decide to hold a stand down.